DundeeRJam/Resources/LED_KIT/PYTHON/USER_INTERACTION/User_Interaction.md

 You are now ready to run the code.
 You can do this by clicking on Run -> Run Module or by pressing F5 on your keyboard.
 You should now see your red LED blink.

 The screen will clear and you will be prompted for which LED you would like to turn on and off.
 Enter 1 or 2.
-You will then be prompted for how many times you want the LEDs to flash.
-The LED you chose will then flash the number of times you requested.
+You will then be prompted for how many times you want the LEDs to blink.
+The LED you chose will then blink the number of times you requested.

+## Challenge
+In the code above we have made it so we can either pick the red or yellow LED to blink.
+Why not add a 3rd option and get the green LED to blink.